nus-cs2030s/2021-s2/docs/19-exception.md

 }
 ```

-Alternatively, `openFile` can pass the bucket to the caller instead of catching it.
+Alternatively, `openFile` can pass the buck to the caller instead of catching it.
 ```Java
 // version 0.3 (passing exception to caller) class Toy {